 In West Virginia, the owner of a CMV is responsible for ensuring that inspections are up to date.
 If a CMV registered in the state does not pass inspection standards and receives a valid inspection sticker, it cannot be driven on West Virginia roads.
 The vehicle purchaser may be the trucking company that sends out drivers or maybe a separate owner.
 However, responsibility for ensuring a truck’s safety does not belong to the owner alone.
 For example, if a driver submits an inaccurate DVIR, the owner cannot be expected to know about or act on unreported malfunctions or conditions of disrepair.

-Victims of truck crashes may sustain serious injuries and destruction of their vehicles.
+Victims of truck crashes may sustain serious injuries and the destruction of their vehicles.
 Finding out who to sue is the first step in recovering damages.
-The experienced attorneys at Kaufman & McPherson, PLLC in Bridgeport serve as staunch advocates against truck companies and drivers who try to limit or avoid liability.
-We conduct detailed investigations and work to hold the right parties accountable, so that our clients can get the help they deserve.
+The experienced West Virginia commercial truck attorneys at Kaufman & McPherson serve as staunch advocates against truck companies and drivers who try to limit or avoid liability.
+We conduct detailed investigations and work to hold the right parties accountable so that our clients can get the help they deserve.
 If you or a loved one was hurt in a West Virginia truck accident, call us at 304-842-4300 or contact us online to schedule a free initial consultation.

 Originally posted 2021-05-06 22:38:53.